Tamil literature: Vijayanagar and Nayak period

 There was a large output of works of philosophical and religious in nature, such as the Sivananabodam by Meykandar.
 At the end of the 14th century Svarupananda Desikar wrote two anthologies on the philosophy of Advaita, the Sivaprakasapperundirattu.
 Arunagirinathar who lived in Tiruvannamalai in the 14th century wrote Tiruppugal.
 Around 1360 verses of unique lilt and set to unique metres these poems are on the god Muruga.
 Madai Tiruvengadunathar, an official in the court of the Madurai Nayak, wrote Meynanavilakkam on the Advaita Vedanta.
 Siva prakasar, in the early 17th century wrote a number of works on the Saiva philosophy.
 Notable among these is the Nanneri which deals with moral instructions.
 A considerable par to the religious and philosophical literature of the age took the form of Puranas or narrative epics.
 A number of these were written on the various deities of the temples in Tamil Nadu and are known as Sthala Puranas, based on legend and folklore.
 One of the most important of the epics was the Mahabharatam by Villiputturar.
 He translated Vyasa's epic into Tamil and named it Villibharatam.
 Kanthapuranam on the god Murugan was written by Kacchiappa Sivachariyar who lived in the 15th century.
 This work was based broadly on the Sanskrit Skandapurana.
 Varatungarama Pandya, a Pandya king of the period was a littérateur of merit and wrote Paditrruppattanthathi.
 He also translated into Tamil the erotic book known as Kokkoha from Sanskrit.

 This period also an age of many commentaries of ancient Tamil works.
 Adiyarkunallar wrote an annotation on Cilappatikaram.
 Senavaraiyar wrote a commentary on the Tolkappiyam.
 Then came the famous Parimelalagar whose commentary on the Tirukkural is still considered one of the best available.
 Other famous annotators such as Perasiriyar and Naccinarikiniyar wrote commentaries on the various work of Sangam literature.
 The first Tamil dictionary was attempted by Mandalapurusha who compiled the lexicon Nigandu Cudamani.
 Thayumanavar, who lived in the early 18th century, is famous for a number of short poems of philosophical nature.

 The 17th-century altruist Syed Khader, known colloquially as Seethakaathi, was a great patron of all Tamil poets.
 He commissioned Umaruppulavar to pen the first biography of Nabi.
 The collection of poems was called Seerapuranam.
 The 17th century also saw for the first time literary works by Christian authors.
 Costanzo Giuseppe Beschi (1680–1746), better known as Veeramamunivar, compiled the first dictionary in Tamil.
 His Chathurakarathi was the first to list the Tamil words in alphabetical order.
+During the early 18th century, Nallapillai authored the remaining 8 parvas of Villiputturar's the Villi Bharatam, compiled and titled Nallapillai Bharatam, his grand literary undertaking was supported by a wealthy benefactor named Sengadu Veeraraghava Reddiar.